 1. Empty the vacuum bin

-One of the many mistakes everyone makes with vacuum cleaners is not emptying the vacuum bin.
-The bin is where all the dirt, dust and hair collects and when this gets full, your vacuum won’t work well and it can cause it to spit debris back out onto your floor.
-To empty the bin, press the release catch on the back of your vacuum – this is the standard for most vacuums but make sure to double check this in your vacuum’s instructions.
-The bin or bag will come away from the vacuum and you can empty the contents into your kitchen bin.
-To go one step further, take a cloth or tissue and give the inside of the bin a wipe to remove any leftover dirt before reattaching it.
+One of the mistakes everyone makes with vacuum cleaners is not emptying the vacuum bin.
+The bin is where all the dirt, dust and hair collects and when this gets full, your vacuum won’t work well and can spit debris back onto your floor.
+To empty the bin, press the release catch on the back of your vacuum – this is standard for most vacuums but double check this in your vacuum’s instructions.
+The bin or bag will come away from the vacuum and you can empty the contents into your bin.
+To go one step further, take a cloth or tissue and give the inside of the bin a wipe to remove leftover dirt before reattaching it.

 2. Clean the filter